Tochemey/goakt/architecture/ARCHITECTURE.md

 When Memberlist detects a node departure:

 1. The cluster emits a `NodeLeft` event.
 2. The **leader node** fetches the departed node's peer state (list of actors and grains it owned) from the cluster store.
+On a **graceful** shutdown this is the snapshot the departing node replicated to its oldest peers.
+On a **crash** there is no snapshot, so the leader instead **derives the relocation set from the replicated registry** (`deriveRelocationSetFromRegistry`): it streams the registry filtered to the departed node's `host:remotingPort` (`ActorsByHost` / `GrainsByHost`) so it recovers only that node's records without materializing the whole cluster registry.
+The remoting port is resolved from a peers-address → remoting-port cache that every node keeps (seeded at startup, refreshed on `NodeJoined`), because the `NodeLeft` event only carries the peers address.
-3. The leader sends a `Rebalance` message to the relocator actor.
+3. The leader registers an in-flight relocation job keyed by the departed address (`beginRelocation`), so duplicate `NodeLeft` events for an address whose relocation is still running are ignored, then sends a `Rebalance` message to the relocator actor.
-4. The relocator distributes the departed node's actors and grains across remaining nodes:
+4. The relocator spawns one short-lived **relocation worker per departed node**, so relocations of distinct nodes proceed concurrently.
+Each worker distributes the departed node's actors and grains across remaining nodes:
    - Singleton actors always move to the leader.
-   - Non-singleton, relocatable actors are spread across peers.
-   - Grains are distributed evenly.
-5. For each relocated actor/grain: the stale registry entry is removed, the actor is re-spawned on the target node, and the new location is registered.
-6. A `RebalanceComplete` event is emitted.
+   - Non-singleton, relocatable actors are spread across the least-loaded eligible nodes.
+An actor spawned with a **role** only lands on nodes advertising that role; if none survive, it is reported as a relocation failure instead of being silently dropped.
+   - Grains are distributed evenly; each target then dispatches on the grain's own relocation intent (eager grains are reactivated up front, lazy grains only have their directory entry released so they re-activate on next use).
+5. The worker handles the leader's share locally and hands each peer its whole share in batched `RelocateBatch` requests (at most 500 items per request, two attempts each before the peer is considered unreachable).
+An unreachable peer's unsent remainder is moved once to the next surviving peer.
+6. Failures are isolated per item: a failing actor, grain, or peer never aborts the rest of the rebalance.
+The items that could not be relocated are reported in a single `RelocationFailed` event on the event stream.
+7. On completion the worker deletes the departed node's peer state from the cluster store, releases the relocation job (`endRelocation`), and stops.
+A worker that dies abnormally (a panic stops it) leaves its job registered, and the relocator's `Terminated` handler aborts and reports the relocation.

 Actors flagged as non-relocatable and system actors are skipped.

+**Masking the handoff window.** While the leader recreates the departed node's actors, the registry still points at the dead host (or is momentarily empty) for those actors.
+To keep callers from seeing connection errors during this window, every node (not just the leader) opens a short, self-expiring handoff window for the departed node's remoting endpoint on the `NodeLeft` it observes (`markEndpointRelocating`, backed by a GC-friendly `xsync.TTLMap`); the window is closed early when the node rejoins at the same address (`markEndpointRecovered` on `NodeJoined`).
+Synchronous identity-based sends (`SendSync` and its `ReceiveContext` wrapper) route through `PID.deliverAcrossHandoff`, which re-resolves the target on each attempt: if it still points at a relocating endpoint (or resolution fails while a relocation is in flight), the send is retried with bounded backoff, never beyond the caller's own timeout, until the actor re-registers on a survivor or the window closes, in which case it surfaces a retryable error (`ErrActorNotFound` or `ErrRelocationInProgress`). `SendAsync` is non-blocking by contract and routes through `PID.deliverBypassingHandoff` instead: it resolves once and, rather than dialing a departing endpoint or sleeping, fails fast with `ErrRelocationInProgress`.
+Steady-state sends resolve and deliver once with no added latency.
+A `actorsystem.relocation.buffered.count` metric records how often synchronous sends hit the window.

 ### CRDT replication (eventual consistency)